-On 6 July 2017, the last three of nine ragged-tooth sharks were added to the Two Oceans Aquarium's revamped Predator Exhibit.
-This brings an end to a year of building and planning, and sets us on an exciting path of optimising the exhibit.
-Over the coming months, we will decide which other animals to display along with the sharks.
-Watch the shark feed every Sunday at 15h00.
+In July 2017, the last of the ragged-tooth sharks were added to the Two Oceans Aquarium's revamped Save Our Seas Foundation Shark Exhibit.
+This brought to an end to a year of building and planning, and sets us on an exciting path of optimising the exhibit and adding new and exciting species.

 These sharks are ambassadors for their species, primarily playing an educational and awareness role, and in so doing helping us foster love and care for the environment by affording people from all walks of life the chance to come face to face with these majestic creatures.
 They also play an invaluable role in reversing the negative perceptions around sharks.
 And, in the long term, they are tagged and released and form part of important scientific studies.